Hyperen0r/OSelector/README.md

 **OSelector** is a tool to automatically generate a poser plugin for **OSA** based on a folder, whether it is your entire data/ folder, or a mod folder.
-With this plugin, OSA UI will be able to display a navigation menu, allowing you to play single animation.
+With this plugin, **OSA UI** will be able to display a navigation menu, allowing you to play single animation.
 With this tool, you can easily and quickly play an animation from any mod, with a simple navigation menu.
-Whether you want an navigation menu for a folder containing 10 animations or 14000 animations from your entire data/, the menu will be automatically splitted into differents folder with appropriate name if possible.
-However, if you want a better menu, you can edit the menu by :
+Whether you want an navigation menu for a folder containing 10 animations or 14000 animations from your entire data/, the menu will be automatically splitted into differents folders with appropriate name if possible.
+However, if you want a better menu, you can edit it by :

 * reorganizing folders and entries with a drag&drop functionality and a few other actions
-* editing names of the folder and entries
+* editing names of folders and entries
-* editing icon displayed by the menu
+* editing icons displayed by the menu

 Animations that can be played are the ones which are registered using FNIS.
-The plugin is just an xml file, which is read by OSA, so no esp taken.
-It also means that any animation mod author can pack with his mod the generated plugin.
+The plugin is just an xml file, which is read by OSA, so no esp slot is taken.
+It also means that any animation mod author can pack his mod with the generated plugin.
 It will be ignored for those who do not have OSA installed, but those who do can easily and quickly preview their animations.